Tulsa vs. Arkansas State NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Saturday's total is 12.0 points higher than the combined 51 PPG average of the two teams.

-- The 72 points per game these two squads have surrendered to opponents this season are 9.0 more than the 63 over/under in this contest.

-- Golden Hurricane games have an average total of 55.5 points this season, 7.5 fewer than Saturday's over/under.
+- The combined points per game average of the two teams, 51, is 11.5 points fewer than Saturday's over/under.

-- The 63 over/under in this game is 1.5 points above the 61.5 average total in Red Wolves games this season.

 Tulsa Stats and Trends

-- The Golden Hurricane have turned the ball over five times this season, two fewer than the Red Wolves have forced (7).
+- This year, the Golden Hurricane have five turnovers, two fewer than the Red Wolves have takeaways (7).

 - Find the latest spread and moneyline odds for Tulsa at SISportsbook.